sunnysingh/sunnysingh.io/src/pages/blog/example-post/index.md

 ---

 import YouTubeEmbed from '../../../components/YouTubeEmbed';
+import TweetEmbed from '../../../components/TweetEmbed';
+import CodePenEmbed from '../../../components/CodePenEmbed';

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove